UKMicroX 2010August 8, 2010

 In The Pits

 The new RC18B2/T2 from Associated has certainly proven to be a welcome addition to the micro scene with a car from Associated that seems almost faultless!
-With the creation of the ‘1/18th’ dimensions the RC18B2 falls perfectly within these and with the likes of Phil Sleigh, Keith Robertson, Wes Myles and Chris Leighton all taking to the UKMicroX track with their B2’s you can be sure that the 1/18th 4WD A-final will be one of the “must watch” finals of the day!
+With the creation of the 1:18 scale, the RC18B2 falls perfectly within these and with the likes of Phil Sleigh, Keith Robertson, Wes Myles and Chris Leighton all taking to the UKMicroX track with their B2's you can be sure that the 1/18th 4WD A-final will be one of the must watch finals of the day!

 The new Associated micro comes with belt drive this time around compared to the original shaft drive version that was released by Associated over 5 years ago and is a marked improvement on its older brother.
 Improvements to the shocks and steering assembly added to the fact that this is the first 1/18th 4WD buggy to come with a slipper clutch all add up to a car that is certainly able to stamp its authority on any micro RC race track.